AbelTian/PyMake/README.md

 # Dependencies

-*This program edited by python, support python 2.7 -> 3.6 (tested).You need install python, only python in path. configured.*
+*This program edited by python, support python 2.7 -> 3.6 (tested).You need install python, only python in path, configured.*
+*After pymake.py v7.0, PyMake use file encoding params in open(), then this program support python3 only, I suggest you install python 3.7.*
 *At last, it will work itself, I wish you would like it.*